networknt/json-schema-validator/doc/collector-context.md

 CollectorContext instance can be obtained by calling the getInstance static method on CollectorContext.
 This method gives an instance from the ThreadLocal for the current thread.

 Collectors are added to CollectorContext.
-Collectors allows to collect the objects.
+Collectors allow to collect the objects.
 A Collector is added to CollectorContext with a name and corresponding Collector instance.

 ```
 CollectorContext collectorContext = CollectorContext.getInstance();